School records for an individual pupil

 Before contacting the Data Protection Officer, you can contact the Haringey Archive at Bruce Castle Museum first to check if school records are held for the school and for the period of time you require.
 If you are looking for someone else’s school records, follow the advice given below for family historians or researchers.

 If you are looking for school examination results, these records are not held by any of our schools or Haringey Archive Service.

 Examination results are kept by the individual examination board (external link).
 You would need to know which examination board you took your exams with and seek advice from them.

 Schools may be able to directly assist in identifying which examination boards were used.

 Haringey Archive Service holds a collection of historical records for schools in Haringey.
-Not all schools have deposited their records; nor do all our school records survive.
-However, you can see which pre-1965 school records have been deposited in the archives by looking at the access to archives website in the external links section below.
+However, not all schools have deposited their records; nor do all school records survive.
+You can see which pre-1965 school records have been deposited in the archives by looking at the Discovery catalogue in the external links section below.

 To comply with the Data Protection Act, there is some important guidance to follow if you wish to consult someone else’s personal information in school records.